9oelM/ui-theory/README.md

 ## global-state/store.js

-You will keep all necessary in the closure, and return them to use them outside of the function.
+You will keep all necessary things in the closure, and return them to use them outside of the function.

 Basically it provides same things as redux does: `subscribe`, `getState`, `dispatch`.